LuckyLuke0720/project-management-system-vue-kit/README.md

 2. The design of the app has been done while running the system in Dark mode, so the coloring might be conflicting in Light mode.
 Recommended to run in Dark mode settings.

+3. (FIXED 1 Apr.
+16:00: A user can now add a task via the dashboard UI!)

-3. Adding a task via the dashboard UI (for Owners of a project) is not functional.
+Adding a task via the dashboard UI (for Owners of a project) is not functional.
 A bug that does not allow the rest of the users part of the project to be passed on to the CreateTaskForm without issues makes the process impossible (as a Task HAS to have a user).

 4. A project and tasks can ONLY be added via the admin page.
 Comments can be added by anyone, as well as modifying the task's priority.